smcvey7/Teacher-Webpage/README.md

 ## Running

 The project runs through the [json-server](https://github.com/typicode/json-server project as both a static file server and managing a JSON based database and API.
-First install using the command  `npm install -g json-server`, then from the project root use `json-server --watch db.json`.
+To run the server, from the project root use the command `npm run server`.
 This will launch the json-server with the site accessible from [localhost:3000](http://localhost:3000/)

 The application can then be opened using the command `npm start`.
-Since port 3000 already has the json-server running, it may ask whether or not to run the app on a different port.
-Say yes.